Loss of License From Traffic Violations

 It’s important to understand that the date of offense – not the date of the conviction – is what is counted during the 12-month window.
 And these are for misdemeanor or gross misdemeanor convictions, which exclude petty misdemeanors.

-Multiple petty misdemeanor traffic offenses will result in similar consequences though.
+Multiple petty misdemeanor traffic offenses will result in a similar loss of license, too.
 Your license will be suspended if you have four or more convictions for traffic offenses under chapters 169 or 171.
 Before your license is suspended, the state should send you a warning letter, advising that you could lose your license with another traffic violation.
 Assuming it does so, your license will be suspended under the following scenarios:

 - 30 days if you have 4 convictions within a 12-month period;